laoyigrace/subject/doc/source/configuring.rst

 .. note::

-  These configuration options must be set in both the glance-cache and glance-api configuration files.
+  These configuration options must be set in both the subject-cache and subject-api configuration files.

 One main configuration file option affects the subject cache.